 “Kate Spade.
 Anthony Bourdain.
 Causes of death: Suicide by hanging.
 Three days apart.
 Unbelievable but true.

 Depression does not discriminate.
 It can affect anyone, whether you are rich and famous or just an ordinary person, like my child.

 These recent events on mental health have brought me back to a phone call that I will never forget.
 It was from my daughter who tearfully revealed that she was on medication for depression.

 ”Yes.
 I couldn’t even bring myself to say the word.
 And because my daughter was living away from home, that fear was compounded by my guilt of not being able to physically protect her.
 If it were up to me, I would have encouraged her to come home.
 But of course, that was not feasible.
-I cannot tell her to abandon university, come live with me and then what?
+I cannot tell her to abandon everything, come live with me and then what?
 Make drastic changes to her career path and her future plans?
 I simply can’t do that.
 Besides, I knew such decisions were not up to me.

 Then it dawned on me.
 I actually did not know what to do!
 Yet, it was happening!
 And to someone like me who least expected it.
 I was caught off-guard and felt like I was thrown into a battle which I was not ready for.
 I was at a loss.
 I got angry!
 What was I supposed to do?

 I felt helpless.
 I found myself wanting and needing for depression to be a physical entity, so I could see and determine how to fight and keep it away from us.

 While I groped for answers, I suddenly realized that I was seeing it all wrong!
 This was not about me at all.